KKTV/webpack-async-router/README.md

 ## Setup With Your Own Project
 By following steps, you should be able to use this router on your web app.
+You can check `sample-client/` to see suggested structure of your client.

 ### Step 1 - Prerequisite
 Your web app MUST be a server-side served app.